There Is Still Room For Compass Inc. (COMP) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Revenue Estimates

+It is expected that $90B in revenue will be generated in the current quarter, according to 7 analysts.
+It ranges from a high estimate of $2.21B to a low estimate of $2.05B.
+As of the current estimate, Compass Inc.’s year-ago sales were $1.56B, an estimated increase of 35.40% from the year-ago figure.

-A total of 4 analysts have provided revenue estimates for COMP’s current fiscal year.
-The highest revenue estimate was $6.44B, while the lowest revenue estimate was $6.22B, resulting in an average revenue estimate of $6.32B.
-In the same quarter a year ago, actual revenue was $6.42B, down -1.50% from the average estimate.
-Based on 4 analysts’ estimates, the company’s revenue will be $6.4B in the next fiscal year.
-The high estimate is $6.84B and the low estimate is $6.18B.
-The average revenue growth estimate for next year is up 1.20% from the average revenue estimate for this year.
+A total of 8 analysts have provided revenue estimates for COMP’s current fiscal year.
+The highest revenue estimate was $7.86B, while the lowest revenue estimate was $7.37B, resulting in an average revenue estimate of $7.64B.
+In the same quarter a year ago, actual revenue was $6.42B, up 19.00% from the average estimate.
+Based on 8 analysts’ estimates, the company’s revenue will be $9.02B in the next fiscal year.
+The high estimate is $9.65B and the low estimate is $7.83B.
+The average revenue growth estimate for next year is up 18.00% from the average revenue estimate for this year.